Rima Fakih: Awards and recognition

-Later life
+Personal life

 In 2011, Fakih was arrested for driving under the influence of alcohol, resulting in an arrest for misdemeanor drunk driving.

 On May 15, 2016, Fakih married music executive and talent manager Wassim Slaiby in a ceremony at The Patriarchal Edifice in Bkerké, Lebanon.
-Prior to their wedding, Fakih converted from Shia Islam to Catholicism.
-The wedding was attended by numerous celebrities, including The Weeknd (who is managed by Slaiby), French Montana, Haifa Wehbe, and Wael Kfoury and was presided over by Maronite Patriarch, Bechara Boutros al-Rahi.
-Together, Fakih and Slaiby have three children.
-They reside in Los Angeles, California.
+Prior to their wedding, Fakih converted from Shia Islam to the Maronite Church.
+The wedding was presided over by Maronite Patriarch Bechara Boutros al-Rahi.
+The couple has four children.